Insulin Resistance: Discover The Supplements That Improve Glucose Metabolism

 • Magnesium: Magnesium supplementation may interact with Coenzyme Q10 (CoQ10) to improve mitochondrial function and cellular energy production.
 Both magnesium and CoQ10 play crucial roles in cellular metabolism, and combining them may enhance overall metabolic health and insulin sensitivity.

 • Fenugreek: Fenugreek supplementation may synergize with alpha-lipoic acid to improve glucose metabolism and insulin sensitivity.
-Research suggests that fenugreek may enhance insulin action and glucose uptake, complementing the antioxidant and anti-inflammatory properties of alpha-lipoic acid in individuals with insulin resistance.
+Research suggests that fenugreek may enhance insulin action and glucose uptake, complementing the antioxidant and anti-inflammatory properties of alpha-lipoic acid in persons with insulin resistance.

 Food First!